datacommonsorg/data/scripts/us_census/pep/us_pep_sexrace/README.md

 - This script aggregates data from  state level to national level from year 2010 to 2020 as the    intercensal files were not availabel for this year range at state level. -->

 All these scripts are processed by running preprocess.py script.

+Execute the 'preprocess.py' script by using the following commands:

+  - if you want to perform "download and process" at a time, then run the below command:

+       python3 preprocess.py

+  - if you want to perform "only process", run the below command:

+       python3 preprocess.py --mode=process

+  - if you want to perform "only download", run the below command:

+       python3 preprocess.py --mode=download